 This mood board should help to give your design team a clear idea of the style they should aim for, as well as the feeling you want your brand to convey.

-This will also be relevant to how your brand communicates – for example; you might choose different imagery for a brochure, than you would for an Instagram post.
+This will also be relevant to how your brand communicates.
+For example, you might choose different imagery for a brochure than you would for an Instagram post.

-They should focus on relaxing activities such as reading, music and food.
+Finally, the guide points out that visuals should focus on relaxing activities such as reading, music and food.
 In doing so, Barnes & Noble promotes an image of calm and serenity.